mauricechiodo/eim-case-studies/course/AI/index.md

-Artifcial intelligence (AI) broadly incorporates simulated intelligence in machines.
+Artifcial Intelligence (AI) broadly incorporates simulated intelligence in machines.
 An exact definition is not straightforward to give, as it depends on whether we want a system to *act* intelligently or *think* intelligently, and on whether we want the system to do this like a *human* or *rationally*.